Water Damage Restoration in Raleigh, North Carolina

 Homes built between 1978 and 1995 across the Triangle frequently contain polybutylene supply lines that degrade from chlorinated water exposure.
 PB pipes were a standard feature in many new subdivisions during the Raleigh-Durham boom era, and they have a life expectancy of only 10–15 years before failure.
 These pipes fail suddenly and without warning, releasing water behind walls, under floors, and into ceilings.
 A single PB pipe failure can cause $5,000–$20,000+ in water damage before the homeowner even notices the leak.

-Don't wait for a small problem to become a big one.
-Call now and we'll connect you with a licensed Raleigh water damage pro.
+Don't wait for a small problem to become a bigger repair.
+Call now to request a connection to an independent Raleigh water damage provider.

 If the flooding is from a burst pipe or appliance, shut off the main water valve immediately.
 For storm flooding, move to higher ground and do not walk through standing water — 6 inches of moving water can knock you down.
 During Hurricane Matthew, Raleigh Fire Department answered 30 water rescue calls and rescued at least 21 people.
 If water contacts electrical outlets, shut off power at the breaker panel only if you can do so safely.